Honors & News

 October 31, 2006

-The molecule TW545 can recognise a carbohydrate-containing bacterial toxin.
+The molecule TW545 can recognize a carbohydrate-containing bacterial toxin.

 Molecular recognition of carbohydrates is a challenging problem,said Miller.